GATES LAB

 THE ROLE OF CHROMATIN IN INTESTINAL CELL FATE

 The intestinal epithelium is estimated to be replaced every 3-5 days, providing a unique environment in which epithelial cells must undergo continuous proliferation, migration, and differentiation to specialized cell types.
 Furthermore, different types of intestinal epithelial cells have distinct metabolic profiles and needs depending on their location in the epithelium and metabolic zones (i.e., crypt vs villi), growth needs, and specialized cell functions.
-However, the question of how the chromatin landscape changes across cell fates and the functional significance of different chromatin states in intestinal cell identity is largely unknown.
 We aim to define how chromatin regulates intestinal cell fate, and how specific intestinal cell populations or niches respond to environmental signals.

 METABOLISM & CHROMATIN IN DISEASE